chenlubenren/Unsupervise_individual_tree_segmentation_U_ITS/README.md

-# HEU-UTAGB
+# Unsupervised Individual tree segmentation (U-ITS)
-Framework for High-efficient Unsupervised Estimation of Urban Tree Aboveground Biomass at the Individual Tree Scale
+An moduel in Framework for High-efficient Urban Tree Aboveground Biomass Assessment (HE-UTAGB) at the Individual Tree Scale This project will be continuously maintained after the paper is officially accepted.

 ## Cross-Platform
 - Runs on Windows and Linux without modification.